apache/nifi-site/content/documentation/security.md

 The following announcements include published vulnerabilities that apply directly to Apache NiFi components.

 {{< vulnerability
+id="CVE-2024-52067"
+title="Potential Insertion of Sensitive Parameter Values in Debug Log" published="2024-11-20" severity="Medium" products="Apache NiFi"
+affectedVersions="1.16.0 to 1.28.0 and 2.0.0-M1 to 2.0.0-M4"
+fixedVersion="1.28.1 and 2.0.0"
+jira="NIFI-13971"
+pullRequest="9489"
+reporter="David Handermann" >}}

+Apache NiFi 1.16.0 through 1.28.0 and 2.0.0-M1 through 2.0.0-M4 include optional debug logging of Parameter Context values during the flow synchronization process.
+An authorized administrator with access to change logging levels could enable debug logging for framework flow synchronization, causing the application to write Parameter names and values to the application log.
+Parameter Context values may contain sensitive information depending on application flow configuration.
+Deployments of Apache NiFi with the default Logback configuration do not log Parameter Context values.
+Upgrading to Apache NiFi 2.0.0 or 1.28.1 is the recommendation mitigation, eliminating Parameter value logging from the flow synchronization process regardless of the Logback configuration.

+{{</ vulnerability >}}

+{{< vulnerability
 id="CVE-2024-45477"
 title="Improper Neutralization of Input in Parameter Description" published="2024-10-28"